projectsophon/darkforest-local/builders_guide.md

 - In the game, test out the play.
 If you have any problems, check out the [Troubleshooting](#troubleshooting) section.
 Find a home planet, make a few moves, reveal a planet, etc. If everything looks good, you can be reasonably confident that everything will work in production.
 - To stop the local Hardhat network and kill the client, type `CTRL C` (^C) in your terminal.

-# Quest 2: Local Game with Custom Configuration.
+# Quest 2: Local game with custom configuration

 - For this quest, you will configure the universe to be a race to the center with one objective: *Be the first person to capture the Level 9 Planet at coordinate (0,0).*